-I carried out the test the same way as I did with the Thundershirt.
-I noticed that while I was getting ready Dash did not seem as reactive as usual.
-When I came home and played the tape recorder, I was surprised to hear that there was no barking.
-There was whimpering and a few high-pitched yelps, but it was significantly better than before.
+I tested the Anxiety Wrap in the same way as The Thundershirt.
+As I was getting myself ready to leave, Dash did not seem as reactive as usual.
+When I came home and played the tape recorder, I was surprised to hear that he did not bark!
+Dash whimpered and yelped, but it significantly less than normal.
 It did not, however, prevent him from scratching at and throwing himself up against the door.

 So was it a success?
-I think so, to a degree.
-It clearly helped reduce the barking and I think if I consistently paired it up with some separation anxiety exercises it might break this habit once and for all.
+Yes, to a degree.
+I think if I consistently paired it up with some separation anxiety exercises it might break this habit once and for all.
 I contacted the designer, Susan Sharpe, and she promptly responded to my questions and offered further help if I needed it.
-When I tried it on him a second time, though, he tried to pull away before I could get it on him.
-He clearly doesn’t enjoy getting stuffed into it but he also doesn’t seem to mind wearing it, once it’s actually on.
-But I think that pairing it with some of his favorite treats would get him past the difficulty with putting it on.
-I thought that the Thundershirt was much easier to get on, however.

 Which would I buy?